ericpeers/bookshelf/README.md

     * missing title/author
   * add multiple ratings - show the rating value adjust for average.
   * show a book including the ratings for that book (multiple ratings)
+  * add a rating that shows read, but no value for the rating.
+Average should handle it.